 - Nature’s Bakery

-Grocery Outlet offers “WOW” alerts when you sign up for their email list.
+Grocery Outlet sends “WOW” alerts to you inbox when you sign up for their email list.
 These alerts are only for unadvertised, top-selling products at your local store.
-Products that get alerts must have a high inventory and a minimum savings of 50%—however, expect to see some savings up to 70%!
+Products that get alerts must have a high inventory and a minimum savings of 50% — however, expect to see some savings up to 70%!
 Occasionally, you’ll even get access to generic coupons, like $5 off a $25 purchase.

-According to the USDA, cans with small dents are safe to eat.
+According to the USDA, cans with small dents are safe to eat, but cans with deep dents (i.e. deep enough that you can stick your finger into it) should be discarded.
 So if you see cans with small dents and banged-up boxes, it doesn’t mean the food is bad; it just means traditional stores can’t sell them.
 And when you see the discounts on these dented items, believe me, you won’t mind the cosmetic flaws.

-Find top health and beauty brands at Grocery Outlet—from cosmetics to shampoos to skincare.
-Products like Maybelline Mineral Power Illuminator costs nearly $9 at a Walmart, while at a discounted store you might find it for half that cost.
+Find top health and beauty brands at Grocery Outlet — from cosmetics to skincare.
+Products like Maybelline Great Lash Washable Mascara for about $7 at Walmart, while at Grocery Outlet you’ll find the same product for just $3.99.